mulesoft-assets/template-sfdc2sfdc-casecustomobject-bidirectional-sync/README.md

 This Template should serve as a foundation for setting an online bi-directional sync of Cases and Custom objects between two SalesForce instances, being able to specify filtering criterias.

-The integration main behaviour is polling for changes (new Cases/Custom objects or modified ones) that have occured in any of the Salesforces instances during a certain defined period of time.
+The integration main behavior is polling for changes (new Cases/Custom objects or modified ones) that have occurred in any of the Salesforces instances during a certain defined period of time.
 For those Contacts that both have not been updated yet the integration triggers an upsert (update or create depending the case) taking the last modification as the one that should be applied.

 Additionally, there are two subflows which are syncing Accounts and Contacts if the Case in orgA or Case__c custom object in orgB in manner of one time integration.
 If the Account or Contact field in Case object is specified and the Account or Contact does not exist in other org, it will be created for first time.